The Science of TortureJune 27, 2014

-Portuguese-born Dr Duarte Vieira, one of world’s leading medical forensic experts, was documenting reports of torture in detention centres in Nigeria as part of a 2007 mission by the then UN Special Rapporteur on Torture Manfred Nowak.
+Portuguese-born Dr. Duarte Vieira, one of world’s leading medical forensic experts, was documenting reports of torture in detention centers in Nigeria as part of a 2007 mission by the then-U.N.
+Special Rapporteur on Torture, Manfred Novak.

-Since then, he has visited detention centres across the world, documenting the use of torture and other ill-treatment for a variety of reasons, including as a form of punishment or to extract “confessions”.
+Since then, he has visited detention centers across the world, documenting the use of torture and other ill-treatment for a variety of reasons, including as a form of punishment or to extract “confessions.”

-His conclusions are used as evidence in courts, asylum claims and official UN reports.
+His conclusions are used as evidence in courts, asylum claims and official reports.

 “We use medical techniques to advance justice.
-We interpret the evidence and try to establish all [the] facts.
-The expert acts as the glasses of the judge and helps him make a decision based on the clearest possible version of reality,” Dr Vieira explained.
+We interpret the evidence and try to establish all facts.
+The expert acts as the glasses of the judge and helps him make a decision based on the clearest possible version of reality,” Dr. Vieira explained.

 “Sometimes the detainees don’t say anything because they are scared, but most of the time I only have to look at them to see something has happened because of the marks on their bodies, because of the way they act and even how they talk.”

-Dr Vieira documents the size, colour, depth and orientation of injuries in order to establish if they were caused by an accident, the result of a medical treatment, the natural consequence of a disease or a wound inflicted by another person.
+Dr. Vieira documents the size, color, depth and orientation of injuries in order to establish if they were caused by an accident, the result of a medical treatment, the natural consequence of a disease or a wound inflicted by another person.
 Everything is recorded in detail.

 A private interview with the detainee usually helps fill in any gaps.